 To finish out their semester, I facilitated a presentation at Monticello Middle School's Science Cafe in Monticello, IL in December 2019.
-Science Cafe is an excellent program that allows students to bring their lunch into one of the science classrooms to hear a presentation from a practicing scientist about what they do, why it matters to the students, and how the students can get involved in science as well.
+Science Cafe is an excellent program that allows students to bring their lunch into one of the science classrooms to hear a presentation from a practicing science about what they do and why it matters to the students.

 Winter at the ISGS means field work slows down, and especially since the last week or two have been frigid!
 For now, we have several things we are working on that will take plenty of time in-office to complete.
 I have been working the past week or so on developing an automation code (Visual basic … Continue reading UPDATE Winter Hibernation (AKA Data Processing)